Oran-123/Olympian-Quiz/README.md

 # Goal For This Project

 Welcome to the "Olympic Quiz".
-This quiz aims to test your knowledge on the Olympic games.
+This quiz aims to test your knowledge of the Olympic games.

-Your knowledge will be put to the test against the clock as you have only 60 seconds to answer as many questions correctly as you can.
-Howevever, you must becareful because for each wrong answer you will be deducted 5 seconds from your remaining time.
+Your knowledge will be tested against the clock, as you have only 60 seconds to answer as many questions correctly as you can.
+However, you must be careful because for each wrong answer, you will be deducted 5 seconds from your remaining time.

 ![Goals for this project image](images-readme/home-screen.png)